-D3 Fall Æ
+D3 Fall ¥

 D3 Winter

 D3 Spring Æ

-D3 Summer Æ
+D3 Summer Ā

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering X freshman?
-D4 If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х D4 If yes, what is the minimum number of credits and the unit of measure?

-D5 Indicate all items required of transfer students to apply for admission:
+5 Indicate all items required of transfer students to apply for admission:

+DJ indicate all items required of transfer students to apply for admission:

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript X

 D5 College transcript(s) X

-D5 Essay or personal Х
+D5 Essay or personal statement X

-statement Λ

 D5 Interview Χ

 D5 Standardized test scores X

-D5 Statement of good

-standing from prior X
+D5 Statement of good standing from prior institution(s) Х

-institution(s)

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.50
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): 3.50